libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: hasAlpha() -> bool

-            Returns :keyword:`True` if the video contains an alpha (transparency) channel.
+            Returns :py:const:`True` if the video contains an alpha (transparency) channel.
 Throws an exception if the video has not been opened yet.

         .. py:method:: hasAudio() -> bool

-            Returns :keyword:`True` if the video contains an audio stream.
+            Returns :py:const:`True` if the video contains an audio stream.
 Throws an exception if the video has not been opened yet.

         .. py:method:: pause()